polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 cd polarfire-soc-buildroot-sdk
 git checkout master
 ```
-Before building for the first time, it is required to acquire the contents of the sub-components:
+Before building for the first time, the contents of the sub-components must be acquired:
 ```
 git submodule sync
 git submodule update --init --recursive